 Latest from EU Member States

 Tackling Food Waste : The Real Junk Food Project

 UK mainstream media dubbed it a “food waste supermarket” when it opened in September, but The Real Junk Food Project’s first warehouse in Pudsey, Yorkshire, is unlike anything that most people would describe as a supermarket.
 To be sure, it has shelves loaded with supermarket food products, alongside fresh produce from allotments and surplus products discarded by a food photography studio, but there is not a shelf-edge price label in sight.
 Instead, users are invited to “pay what they feel” – either in cash or in kind.
 Local supermarkets have agreed to donate stock which they can no longer sell legally, but is still fit for human consumption.
 In so doing, they save the cost of disposal and The Real Junk Food Project can “feed bellies, not landfill.”
 The depot is the latest in a series of projects and pop-up cafés that tackle food waste head-on.
-The Real Junk Food Project network has members across the UK, France and Germany: contact details can be found on its website at www.therealjunkfoodproject.org By loading the video, you […]
+The Real Junk Food Project network has members across the UK, France and Germany: contact details can be found on its website at www.therealjunkfoodproject.org You are currently viewing a […]

+Latest from EU Member States